Skip To Content

 Why do we study natural areas?

-From the cooling effects of trees to funding trends for natural areas, our environmental research digs deep into the economic, public health, and climate benefits of forests, wetlands, and grasslands.
+From the cooling effects of trees to funding trends for natural areas, our research digs deep into the economic, public health, and other benefits of forests, wetlands, and grasslands.
 Our goal is to fill gaps in scientific knowledge about these critical areas, improve their care, and make the case for preserving them.

 See Our Research